Dolph Lundgren: 1985–1995: Breakthrough and action film star

 In 1987, Lundgren released on home media a workout video called Maximum Potential, and he also got his first lead role as He-Man in Masters of the Universe, based on the popular children's toyline and cartoon, directed by Gary Goddard.
 Lundgren weighed his all-time heaviest during the filming at 225 lb.
 The film was a critical failure and viewed as far too violent for a family picture.
 It is referred to as a "flop" by Variety magazine, and has a 13% "rotten" rating at Rotten Tomatoes.
 Lundgren was criticized for being too wooden as a leading man, and it was dismissed as "a glossy fantasy starring monosyllabic Dolph Lundgren".

 In 1988, he starred in Joseph Zito's Red Scorpion.
 Lundgren plays a Soviet KGB agent who is sent to an African country to assassinate the leader of an anti-communist rebel movement, but eventually switches sides.
 The film was poorly received and has an 17% "rotten" rating at Rotten Tomatoes.
 Stephen Holden of The New York Times said: "Dolph Lundgren's pectorals are the real stars of Red Scorpion, an action-adventure movie set in the fictional African country of Mombaka.
 Filmed from below so that one has the sense of peering up at a massive kinetic sculpture, his glistening torso, which over the course of the film is subjected to assorted tortures, is the movie's primary visual focus whenever the action slows down.
 And since Mr. Lundgren remains stone-faced, rarely speaking except to issue commands in a surprisingly hesitant monotone, his heaving chest actually communicates more emotion than his mumbling lips."

 In 1989, Lundgren then starred as Marvel Comics adaptation The Punisher playing the title role.
 Directed by Mark Goldblatt, the film changes some details of the character's origin, and eliminates the signature skull logo.
-These elements troubled fans of the comic book upon its release and were dismissive.
-Also initial reviews found it to be a trashy comic book film.
-The film had a troubled release as the studios who made it were changed ownership.
+These elements troubled fans of the comic book upon its release, who were dismissive.
+Initial reviews also found it to be a trashy comic book film.
+The film had a troubled release. as the studios who made it changed ownership.
 While the film was theatrically released internationally, the film went direct-to-video in the US.
-However over the years the film developed a cult with some who think it's the best adaptation of the comic.
+However, over the years, the film developed a cult following.
 The film was re-evaluated with a much more positive outlook who find Lundgren's performance solid as a ghostly and soul depraved vigilante.